joehillen/sysz/README.md

 ARGS are passed to the systemctl command for each selected unit.

 Keybindings:
+  Keyboard Bindings:
   TAB           Toggle selection.
   ctrl-r        Run daemon-reload.
-Selection is reset. ctrl-x        Switch between user or system managers.
-Selection is reset. ctrl-s        Select states to match.
-Selection is reset. ctrl-t        Select types to match.
-Selection is reset. ctrl-v        'cat' the unit in the preview window. ctrl-p        History previous. ctrl-n        History next.
+Selection is reset. ctrl-x        Switch between the user or system manager.
+Selection is reset. ctrl-s        Filter by states.
+Selection is reset. ctrl-t        Filter by types.
+Selection is reset. ctrl-v        'cat' the selected units in the preview window. ctrl-p        History previous. ctrl-n        History next. left/right    Toggle word-wrapping in the preview window.
-  ?
+                (fzf does not support horizontal scrolling) ?
 Show keybindings.

 Environment Variables:
-  SYSZ_HISTORY           Command history (default: $XDG_CACHE_HOME/sysz/history)
-  SYSZ_COLORS            Use colors (default: on)

 Some units are colored based on state: green       active